Variable Projection Algorithms: Theoretical Insights and A Novel Approach for Problems with Large Residual: NUMERICAL EXAMPLES

-Next, we employ the RBF-AR($8,1,3$) to fit the ozone column thickness data measured in the Arosa region of Switzerland.
+Next, we {use} the RBF-AR($8,1,3$) to fit the ozone column thickness data measured in the Arosa region of Switzerland.
 This dataset comprises 518 observations of the average thickness of the ozone columns.
-Following the procedure described in reference \cite{chen2018generalized}, we have processed the raw data with a functional transformation to enhance the symmetry of the series and stabilize its variance.
+Following the procedure outlined in \cite{chen2018generalized}, we preprocess the raw data with a functional transformation to enhance the symmetry of the series and stabilize its variance{:}

 The transformed data is shown in Fig. \ref{fig:4.4}.